 1.1 Dates, Time

 Statute 4.1: The Council provides that Council will hold regular meetings as it determines.
 Council sets the dates of regular meetings on an annual basis.
-Council has determined for the time being that there shall be five regular meetings per year commencing at 2.00 pm and an annual strategic retreat.
+Council has determined for the time being that there shall be at least five regular meetings per year commencing at 2.00 pm and an annual strategic retreat.

 1.2 Chairing of Council meetings

 Section 18(4) of the University Act states that "the Chancellor or, in his or her absence a member of the Council elected by those present, will preside at meetings of the Council".

 In the ordinary course, Council expects that a Deputy Chancellor will be elected to Chair a meeting in the absence of the Chancellor.